catrone3/mediawiki-skins-Cosmos-SR/README.md

 # ShadowCosmos

-# ShadowCosmos

-ShadowCosmos is a custom MediaWiki skin designed for Shadowrun wikis.
-It features a dark, cyberpunk-themed aesthetic with neon accents and integrated Ko-fi support.
+ShadowCosmos is a standalone MediaWiki skin with a Shadowrun-inspired cyberpunk theme.

 ## Installation

-1. Make sure you have the Cosmos skin installed as this skin extends it.
-2. Download and place this skin in your `skins/` directory.
+1. Download and place the files in a directory called `ShadowCosmos` in your `skins/` folder.
-3. Add the following line to your `LocalSettings.php`:
+2. Add the following code at the bottom of your `LocalSettings.php`:
 ```php
 wfLoadSkin( 'ShadowCosmos' );